Shivamm08/CuraVoice/README.md

 + Manual Download: Download the model files from the provided Google Drive link and place them in the specified directory in app.py. https://drive.google.com/drive/folders/1KmryvlhmMDw8thLgE9aRg9ul7FIKJgOK?usp=sharing

-+ Automatic Download: Run the app, and it will automatically fetch the model if not found locally.
++ Automatic Download: Run the app, which automatically fetches the model if not found locally.

 ## 4) Run the Flask App